Ernst-Bayer Award

 submission

-Please send your proposal electronically and summarized in a PDF file to Dr. Martin Vogel, the chairman of the separation science working group.
+Please send your proposal electronically and summarized in a single PDF file to Dr. Martin Vogel, the chairman of the separation science working group.

 Ernst-Bayer Award 2003ff